-The “secret” source of this recipe is Hershey’s, but I got it years ago from my cousin, Julie.
-We usually make it as cupcakes or layers, but I’ve been on a Bundt cake kick and wanted to use a fluted pan.
+The "secret" source of this recipe is Hershey's, but I got it years ago from my cousin, Julie.
+We usually make it as cupcakes or layers, but I've been on a Bundt cake kick and wanted to use a fluted pan.
 For the cocoa powder, I use natural, but Dutch process also works well.
 And if you prefer using buttermilk in place of milk or coffee in place of water, go for it.
 The only thing to watch carefully is the time.
-Mine was done in 45 minutes, but sometimes it takes up to 55 depending on your oven and pan.
+The cake in the photo was done in 45 minutes, but sometimes it takes up to 55 depending on your oven and Bundt pan.

 Perfectly Chocolate Bundt Cake